Overview

 (.bgen, .bgi, .sample)

 package supports using genotype data to adjust for sample relatedness via genetic relationship matrix (GRM).
-PLINK binary files with high-quality genotyped variants are required for that purpose.
-In UK Biobank real data analysis, we used the following cutoffs in PLINK to select ~ 340K SNPs for White British subjects.
+PLINK binary files with high-quality genotyped variants are required for this purpose.
+In UK Biobank real data analysis, we used the following cutoffs in PLINK to select ~340K SNPs for White British subjects:

 --maf 0.05